jamesrford7/RabbitMQAndPOCOs/README.md

 Pre-reqs :

-RabbitMQ
-.NET and VS (built with 2015)
+RabbitMQ, .NET and VS (built with 2015)

 Outline :